cegonse/rabibbi-game/README.md

 make
 ```

 The generated ROM is in out/out.bin.
-CHANGES
+CHANGESS